Pre-Ballet Program

 - Ballet 5: Ages 13 -15

-Students that are considering taking Ballet 6 must take a minimum of three ballet classes a week.
+Students in Ballet 6 must take a minimum of three ballet classes a week.

 - Ballet 6: Ages 13 and up

-Students that are considering taking Ballet 7 must take a minimum of three ballet classes a week.
+Students in Ballet 7 and 8 must take a minimum of four ballet classes a week.

 - Ballet 7: Ages 13 and up